jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 https://excalidraw.com/#json=5134809571524608,ASGbR83wxxoafOuInmZ5Ew

-You now have your timeframe and expectation of how much you plan to dedicate each week.
+You now have your timeframe.
+Use this to set expectations on how much time you plan to dedicate each week.

 ### Build a Timeline